jaredLunde/railway-image-service/README.md

 - [x] S3-ish key/value storage (PUT, GET, DELETE), protected by an API key
 - [x] Use [libvips](https://libvips.github.io/libvips/) for fast image processing
 - [x] Secure image URLs with signed paths and allowlist domains
-- [x] Use it with multi-region Railway deploys for global image processing

 ## TODO